- Aeronautical Information Management

 Due to data protection legislation, it will not be possible for members of the public to obtain access to drone operator register data.

-*Note: It will be possible, as per the new EU regulation, to be able to identify if a drone operating in your vicinity is a registered operator and to record the drone operator ID number should you wish to notify concerns with the operation.
-This capability
+*Note: As per the new EU regulation, it is possible to identify if a drone operating in your vicinity is a registered operator and to record the drone operator ID number should you wish to notify concerns with the operation.
+This capability will become

 22. If I stop operating my drone, can I request a refund from the IAA